architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-a-new-release.rst

     python setup.py --long-description | python %temp%\CityEnergyAnalyst\Scripts\rst2html.py > ld.html && start ld.html

+  - make sure the output is valid / no errors, as this will be the text of the CEA on PyPI

-- delete any old distributions from dist folder
+- delete any old distributions from dist folder (you can just delete the whole ``dist`` folder if you like)

-- ``python setup.py sdist bdist_wheel``
+- do ``python setup.py sdist bdist_wheel``

-- NOTE: maybe we can haz a dev tool / make thingy?? hey! pydoit to the rescue!!!
+  - this will recreate the ``dist`` folder with two files that look similar to these:

+    - cityenergyanalyst-2.2-py2-none-any.whl
+    - cityenergyanalyst-2.2.tar.gz

+- **NOTE**: All this stuff could be made a lot easier if we created a pydoit-powered script (cea-admin?)

 - use twine (pip install ``twine`` first, then set environment variables / use username & password)